- Art in Our Library

 Item request cannot be made. ×

-The Local History Center, working with the City of Palos Verdes Estates, created a series of geocaches called 'PVE - Turns 75!' in celebration of the city's 75th anniversary.
+- Working with the City of Palos Verdes Estates, we created a series of geocaches called 'PVE - Turns 75!' in celebration of the city's 75th anniversary.
 The caches provide a mini history lesson of the spot where the geocache is located.

-In June 2016, the Palos Verdes Library District (PVLD) was one of 12 libraries in the state to participate in California Listens, a grant-funded project of the California State Library.
-Led by the Berkeley-based StoryCenter, PVLD held a two-day workshop in which storytellers wrote, narrated and created a digital video about their life experience.
+- Since 2016, we've worked with Berkeley-based StoryCenter to bring digital storytelling to our community.
+With California Listens, a grant-funded project of the California State Library resident storytellers wrote, narrated and created a digital video about their life experience.
 From immigration, community building, motherhood, recovering from disaster and more – these movies are a celebration of creativity and history as lived by our storytellers.
 This was followed by a series of stories on Women & Power and our first Veteran's Voices, both series available on our YouTube channel.

 - In 2018, we completed a project with the National Association for Olmsted Parks to include Olmsted projects from the Palos Verdes Peninsula on the OlmstedOnline.org website.
 Once you are on the site, click on the map to explore, photos, plans and drawings of these Peninsula sites.